Lichens-Innovation/react-native-common/README.md

 | 2.x.y          | SDK 54           | Compatible with applications using Expo SDK 54        |
 | 3.x.y          | SDK 55           | Compatible with applications using Expo SDK 55        |

-### Installation
+### Adding the dependency to an existing mobile application

-The following will install the latest available version:
+The following will install the latest available version on your react-native app:

 ```bash
 yarn add @Lichens-Innovation/react-native-common